Alaska Crime Rate in 2024 – 5 Most Dangerous Cities

 At the moment, Alaska crime rate is at 25.48, with 1 in 132 people having a chance of being a victim of a crime.

 Through this analysis, we aim to provide a clearer picture of where crime is most prevalent and discuss potential reasons behind these trends.
+Ultimately, this article will help you get a better understanding of why Alaska is so dangerous.

 Rank Town Population Violent Crimes Property Crimes Total Crimes Chances of Becoming a Victim